T-Mobile CEO says FTC complaints exaggerated

 On Tuesday, the Federal Trade Commision filed a complaint against T-Mobile, the fourth largest U.S. wireless carrier, accusing the company of charging customers for subscriptions to services for which they did not sign up.

-"The FTC certainly did a good job of sensationalising their story and their news at the expense of both T-Mobile’s reputation and mine," said T-Mobile's outspoken CEO in a company blog post.
+"The FTC certainly did a good job of sensationalizing their story and their news at the expense of both T-Mobile's reputation and mine," said T-Mobile's outspoken CEO in a company blog post.

 "T-Mobile has in the past and will continue to keep our pledge to bill customers only for what they want and what they have purchased for as long as I am CEO of this company!" he said.